Zenif-NIght/setup_and_launch/README.md

 **ROS Melodic**

-`sudo apt install ros-melodic-gazebo-ros`

-`sudo apt install ros-melodic-gazebo-ros-control`

-`sudo apt install ros-melodic-gazebo-ros-pkgs`
+`sudo apt install ros-melodic-gazebo-ros ros-melodic-gazebo-ros-control ros-melodic-gazebo-ros-pkgs`

 **ROS Kinetic**

-`sudo apt install ros-kinetic-gazebo-ros`

-`sudo apt install ros-kinetic-gazebo-ros-control`

-`sudo apt install ros-kinetic-gazebo-ros-pkgs`
+`sudo apt install ros-kinetic-gazebo-ros ros-kinetic-gazebo-ros-control ros-kinetic-gazebo-ros-pkgs`

 # Using the joystick
 The proj2.launch and proje2_quad.launch have options for using a joystick to control the robot.
 To use the joystick, set the following in the launch file: